authgear/authgear-server/docs/specs/webhook.md

 need to choose between consistency and availability.
 Most microservice architecture prefer availability over strong consistency, and instead application state is eventually consistent.

-## Webhook Use Cases

-### Synchronize metadata to self-managed profile

-The developer may want to synchronize metadata when it is updated:

-- When metadata is updated, an external service should be notified to synchronize their managed profile with the user metadata.
-- External service may want to validate and reject invalid user metadata.

-The suggested solution:

-- In `before_user_update`:
-  - Validate input user metadata is invalid, otherwise fail the operation.
-- In `user_sync`:
-  - Save new user profile and `seq` in the database, if and only if the incoming event is later than the saved `seq`.

-Naive approach:

-- Do not check `seq` before saving.
-  - Event delivery order is unspecified, a older event may arrive later than earlier events.
-- Check timestamp instead of `seq`.
-  - Timestamp may have time skew issue.